jopo86/onyx/README.md

 # ![Onyx Logo](logo.png)
-Onyx is a high-level C++ library for rendering graphics to the screen using OpenGL 4.1 and GLFW 3.4.
+Onyx is a high-level, cross-platform C++ rendering engine using OpenGL 4.1, with additional functionalities including window and input handling using GLFW.

 The intuitive and well-structured codebase makes it simpler than ever to code games, apps, or any graphical interface using a language as complex as C++.